 - Have conversations with those we are sharing information with about the importance of keeping the information safe.

-- Check in with te tamaiti during discussions about information sharing to see if they are okay.
+- Check in with te tamaiti or rangatahi during discussions about information sharing to see if they are okay.

 Consulting with others about sharing information about them

-There are no requirements in the information sharing provision of the Oranga Tamariki Act 1989 to consult with anybody but a tamaiti or their representative.
+There are no requirements in the information sharing provision of the Oranga Tamariki Act 1989 to consult with anybody but a tamaiti or rangatahi or their representative.